microbialinformatics/assignment02/README.md

 ## 49 Levels: 1 2 3 4 7 9 10 11 12 13 14 15 16 18 19 20 21 24 25 27 28 ...
 80
 ```
 ```
+Answer: There are 77 observations from 31 mice with weights greater than or equal to 15 grams

 What is the median weight for the mice sampled?
-Answer: median weight among all observations is 16g

 ```r
 #assuming this means meadian over all weight observations